Algebraic characterizations of homeomorphisms between algebraic varieties: saturation

 \begin{proof} \begin{enumerate} \item The set $\widehat{A}_B$ is an $A$-module as the kernel of the $A$-module morphism The stability under product comes from the identity

 and the fact that $\NilRad (\BAB)$ is an ideal. \item The image of a nilpotent element by the ring morphism $\BAB \to B\otimes_C B$ remains nilpotent. \end{enumerate} \end{proof}

 In order to give a universal property of the saturation, we recall the notion of radicial extension introduced by Grothendieck \cite[I, def.
 3.7.2]{Gr1}.
-We also introduce a notion of radicial sequence of extensions similarly to \cite{Mnew}.
+We also introduce a notion of radicial sequence of extensions similarly to \cite{Mnew}, due to the lack of integrality of the ring extensions.